 In Kato Deftera there is the necropolis of the village, the archaeological finds of which prove that the Deftera village was inhabited since ancient times, as well as the findings found, from the time of the Geometric years, 1050 - 750 B.C. and the Archaic years, 750 - 475 B.C.
-It is worth noting that Ancient tombs were found in other areas of Monera as well as in Pano Defteras.
+It is worth noting that Ancient tombs were found in other areas of Deftera as well as in Pano Defteras.

 Churches found in Kato Deftera:

-In Kato Deftera you will meet the cave-shaped Medieval Church of Panagia Chrysospiliotissa (Virgin Mary of Chrysospiliotissa) located on a steep bank of the Pediou river.
+In Kato Deftera you will meet the cave-shaped Medieval Church of Panagia Chrysospiliotissa (Virgin Mary of Chrysospiliotissa) located on a steep bank of the Pedieos river.
 The cave of the Panagia consists of three carved caverns connected by two internal tunnels and the largest of them, the central one is the temple.
 The name of the cave is due to the discovery of the sepulchral and miraculous icon of the Virgin Mary, which according to tradition was remarkably found in the cave.
 Since then the cave has been named "Golden Cave" and "Chrysospiliotissa".

 East and at about 400 meters from Panagia Chrysospiliotissa is the chapel of Agios Dimitrios.
 It is built on the Strakka farm.
-From its location, it belongs to Kato Deftera but religiously it is part of the Metamorphosis of Tamasos and Mountains.
+From its location, it belongs to Kato Deftera but religiously it is part of the Metropolis of Tamasos and Mountains.
 It was built in 1980 by the late Christos Leventis in memory of his brother Anastasios Leventis.
 It is a chapel of Byzantine Rhythm, Crossed with a dome.